bincrafters/bincrafters.github.io/_posts/2018-06-28-OSS-vs-Enterprise-Packaging.md

 Package management (or the more general term "dependency management") is the well-known marquee feature of Conan, and thus not intended to be the focus of this article.
 However, it's important to clarify some points about how Conan dependency management differs from others.
 Conan provides four parallel components surrounding the packaging and management of dependencies for projects.
 While enabling users to package source files (as do other package managers), Conan also enables users to package compiled binaries, and the build tools used to compile the sources into binaries.
 It also lets users specify dependencies from other package managers, namely those built into the common operating systems.
 In particular, the management of binaries and build tools is one unique and powerful feature which is used extensively in the enterprise use-case, and relatively rarely in the OSS use-case (although that is changing slowly).
 By providing all of these slightly different "dependency management" features through a unified interface, platform, and syntax, it really simplifies the shape of the problem from an administrative point of view.

-*Note: For more detail about binary and tool packaging, check out our other blog post titled "What is Conan".*
+*Note: For more detail about binary and tool packaging, check out our upcoming blog post titled "What is Conan?".*

 ### Profiles

 Of all the under-appreciated features in Conan, profiles have to be the single most powerful and transformative.
 At SwampUP, virtually every presentation came from developers who use Conan in an enterprise codebase, and virtually all of them talked about their use of profiles.
 So what makes profiles so important?

 In order to make a powerful and valuable transformation across many organizations an industry, there has to be something really wrong.
 Something broken or horribly inefficient, and so complicated that it hasn't been fixed in a simple and general way.
 Right?
-One would think so, but Conan profiles actually defy this logic.
-What Conan profiles actually do is actually straightforward (although the road of creating and evolving the functionality was obviously not).
-As it stands now, Conan Profiles could almost stand alone as a tool which could be generally useful across all of software development.
+One would think so, but Conan profiles actually seem to defy this logic.
+What Conan profiles actually do is actually straightforward (although the road of creating and evolving the functionality was not).
+As it stands now, Conan Profiles could potentially stand alone as a tool which would be generally useful across all of software development.
 Here's what Conan profiles offer:

 - Robust Environment Variable Management
 - Build tool installations, decoupled from the OSS